Dixaba/lol-by-minute/README.md

 3) Open page with detailed match info.
 4) Select needed match participant.
 5) Use bookmark you created.
-6) Big ligh rectangle will appear.
-Click on it to copy gold values to your clipboard.
-You will get notification if data was copied successfully.
+   1) If it's first-time usage - you will need to choose graph you want to extract data from.
+Just click on any highlighted graph.
+Your choise will be saved, so you need to choose only once.
+   2) If you already selected graph in previous bookmarklet invocation - you will be greeted with huge light rectangle.
+Click on it to copy data to clipboard.
+If you need data from another graph - there's "small button" in bottom right corner.